For Example: If you are planning to go by Airbus and want to buy air tickets.

 Note: This new keyword will only work when your user sends you the first message which initiates the story.
 In our case “How r u” will not work independently nor it will continue the story from where it was.

-Select a phrase you want to train against an existing entity.
+Select a phrase you want to train against an existing datastore.

-Choose the desired entity from the drop down and then select any keyword(s) from the phrase (Here I only have a single word message).
+Choose the desired datastore from the drop down and then select any keyword(s) from the phrase (Here I only have a single word message).

 Click Validate and that's it!
-Your chatbot has learned a new phrase against the entity.
+Your chatbot has learned a new phrase against the datastore.